 Your goal is not to insulate your child, but to support him to develop the awareness and skills to protect himself when necessary, and to seek help when he’s in over his head.

 Bullying behavior begins in preschool and gains momentum as kids grow.
 Depending on which survey you read, between 40 and 80 percent of middle schoolers admit to participating in bullying behavior, so clearly, our culture bears some responsibility for the pervasiveness of bullying.
 Many kids describe themselves as having been subjected to bullying but also as having bullied others.
 For this reason,

 Restorative justice circles, conflict resolution training and transforming the culture of a school have all been proven to be more effective approaches to reduce bullying than targeting bullies with punitive punishment.

 Unfortunately, our school cultures are still struggling to implement effective approaches, and the situation is getting worse in many communities.
-The interaction of bullying and social media seems to have increased the psychological danger, so that kids feel they don’t have a safe refuge, and more teens and even middle schoolers are committing suicide in response to bullying.
-Recent research shows that long-term consequences of bullying include higher risk for depression, anxiety, PTSD, substance abuse and self-destructive behavior.
+The interaction of bullying and social media seems to have increased the psychological danger so that kids feel they don’t have a safe refuge, and more teens and even middle schoolers are committing suicide in response to bullying.
+Recent research shows that long-term consequences of bullying include a higher risk for depression, anxiety, PTSD, substance abuse, and self-destructive behavior.